armandolopezuplabs/mini-agent-challenge/README.md

 > In ~15 minutes, walk me through everything you'd change to make it
 > production-ready, then implement the **two** changes you think matter most.

-The signal we care about most is not how many bugs you fix — it's the sentence you say *before* you start typing:

-> "There are ~10 things wrong here; the two that matter most in production are
-> X and Y, because…"

 That prioritization is what distinguishes senior from staff.